SgtFoose/Evil-Portals/README.md

 ---

 #### Usage
+Installation can be done in atleast two ways:

+From your PC/Desktop:
 Download the repository form [Github](https://github.com/SgtFoose/Evil-Portals) (green code button top right / download ZIP)

 Extract the files on your computer (e.g. \Downloads\Evil-Portals-main\Evil-Portals-main\Portals).